stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 However, the approach is not as obvious for signed values.
 The solution is called [sign extension](https://en.wikipedia.org/wiki/Sign_extension).
 You still add as many significant bits as necessary, but now all of these added bits have the same value as the sign bit of the value that is being extended.
 For example, the value -128 as an 8-bit signed value is `%10000000`.
 The sign bit (bit #7) has the value 1 so the equivalent 16-bit signed value is formed by adding an MSB with all of its bits set to 1.
 This gives the value `%1111111110000000`, which still represents -128 in decimal.

-### Best practise
+### Best practise for addition and subtraction

-There are a few important caveats to bear in mind when adding or subtracting binary values:
+As touched on in the previous sections, there are a few important caveats to bear in mind when adding or subtracting binary values:

 1. Avoid mixing signed and unsigned values.
 At the very least it is difficult to know when overflow has occurred and how any carry bits should be handled.
 2. The two values to add or subtract should have the same bit count.
 You would normally sign-extend the shorter value if this is not the case.
-3. Ignore any carry bit remaining after adding adding or subtracting signed values.
+3. Ignore any carry bit that remains after adding adding or subtracting signed values.
+However you do need to check for overflow.

 ## Processor registers